 It’s best played with a friend or two, and treated like a camping trip where things could go horribly wrong.
 And by horribly wrong we mean being captured by a gang of bandits who will force feed you bleach and make off with your can-opener, so yeah, proceed with extreme caution.

 Best crafting survival games

 At some point it seems like someone decided that survival was all about grueling punishment, sloth-like progression, and murdering anyone who isn’t you.
 But before the big survival blow-out on Steam we had Minecraft: a fun, colourful, creative survival game.
-Sure, there’s zombies that will eat your face off, and spiders and skeletons and dragons, but with Minecraft skins you always end up blocky and cute.
+Sure, there are zombies that will eat your face off, and spiders and skeletons and dragons, but with Minecraft skins you always end up blocky and cute.
 No one minds a cartoon monster having you for breakfast.

-More importantly though, the way you survive in Minecraft is entirely up to you.
+More importantly, though, the way you survive in Minecraft is entirely up to you.
 You could build an elaborate fortress and play a defence-style game, fending off the creatures of the night.
 Or you could craft exciting weaponry and venture out into the most dangerous zones of the world, testing both your mettle and metal.
-The world it quite literally endless, and filled with amazing natural wonders just begging to be explored.
+The world is literally endless, and filled with amazing natural wonders just begging to be explored.
 Just remember to eat something every now and again, and you’ll be fine.